idebtor/JoyAI/01GettingStarted.md

   3. Open local or remote .md file in Chrome.
   4. Enjoy nicely formatted HTML!

-There are two ways to join Piazza, go the www.piazza.com.
+There are two ways to join Piazza, connect to the www.piazza.com.
   - To join Piazza, you may need the following information and
     - School: __Handong Global University__
     - Course: __Artificial Intelligence Applications for ALL__